Can I Install Landscape Lighting Without Running New Wires?

 -

-- Performance depends on sun exposure – Shaded yards or cloudy climates can reduce reliability
+- Performance depends heavily on sun exposure

 -